combostrap/repo-manager/README.md

-# Repo Manager: Dynamic Git Repository Template
+# Repo Manager: Dynamic Git Repository Configuration

 ## About
-Manage and init the common stuff on all your repository
+Manage, init and update the common stuff on all your Git repositories.

 ## Concept / How it works

 The [envrc](envrc/.envrc) file is the main entry

-* Once [installed](#install), it will clone this repo locally at `../repo-shared`
+* Once [installed](#install), it will clone this repo locally at `../repo-manager`
 * [install and configure the mandatory stuff](#installation-and-configuration)
 * and update itself if needed